mtuteja-git/open-cfps/README.md

 A board of open calls for papers in: open source, cloud native, databases, Linux and systems, AI infrastructure, agents and MCP, SRE and observability, developer tooling.

-Automations run by my dear friend, Claude Code <3
+Automations run by my bestie, Claude Code <3

 Live at https://cfps.manvikatuteja.com.